Trip to the past: Europe’s must-see historical sites

 Neuschwanstein Castle, Füssen, Germany

 Step into a fairy tale at Neuschwanstein, a hilltop castle that appeared in Chitty Chitty Bang Bang and also inspired Sleeping Beauty Castle at Disneyland.
 King Ludwig II of Bavaria designed it in the 1800s to reflect the romanticism of the Middle Ages, complete with soaring turrets.
 Much of it was left unfinished after the king died, but you can still take a tour to see the lavishly decorated Throne Room, Ballroom and Hall of Singers.
-To get to Neuschwanstein, take an excursion from Achensee, Alpbach or Seefeld in Austria.
+To get to Neuschwanstein, book a TUI experience from Achensee, Alpbach or Seefeld in Austria.

 Isola Madre & Isola Bella, Lake Maggiore, Italy